Skip to main content

 Poppins Restaurant on Market Place is open from 8am Monday to Saturday and 9.30am on Sunday.
 All-day breakfasts are available, including the mega, breakfast sandwiches and toasties so it doesn’t matter what time of day you pop in.

 If you are local to Basingstoke, you will probably have heard of Mr Munch.
 The family run café was established in 1982 and has been serving good value meals to its customers since.
-Open daily from 8am to 6.30pm.
-Its menu is packed with breakfast combinations including hash browns, bubble and squeak and a fried slice.
+Open daily from 8am to 6.30pm, the menu is packed with breakfast combinations including hash browns, bubble and squeak and a fried slice.

 Relax at Willows Coffee House with a locally fresh-roasted coffee and choose from a large selection of cakes, pastries, toasted sourdough and croissants.
 Willows welcomes dogs, making it a great place to enjoy a breakfast with your well-behaved furbabies.